MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 # Extend your bot using Bot Framework Skills

-[This topic is pre-release documentation and is subject to change.]

-Power Virtual Agents enables you to extend your bot using Azure Bot Framework Skills.
-If you have already built and deployed bots in your organization (using Bot Framework pro-code tools) for specific scenarios, you can convert bots to a Skill and embed the Skill within a Power Virtual Agents bot.
+Power Virtual Agents enables you to extend your bot using [Bot Framework Skills](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0).
+If you have already built and deployed bots in your organization (using Bot Framework SDK and pro-code tools) for specific scenarios, you can convert those bots into a Skill and register that Skill in a Power Virtual Agents bot.

-This article is intended for system administrators or IT professionals who are familiar with [Azure Bot Framework Skills](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0).
-After a Skill has been registered, bot authors can seamlessly [call Actions into bot conversations](advanced-use-skills.md).
+This article is intended for system administrators or IT professionals who are familiar with [Bot Framework Skills](/azure/bot-service/skills-conceptual?view=azure-bot-service-4.0).
+After a Skill has been registered with Power Virtual Agents bot, authors can seamlessly [trigger Skill actions in conversation](advanced-use-skills.md).

 ## Compare use of Flows and Skills actions
-The following table will help you determine when to use Skills for a conversation.
+The following table will help determine when to use Skills for a conversation.

 |    | **Flow actions** | **Skill actions** |
 | -- | -- | -- |